 We interact with hundreds if not thousands of startups each year, and we see a lot of innovation happening.
 The companies participating in our growth program this year were chosen out of 500+ applications from 73 countries internationally.
 Selected teams are on the cutting edge of the most exciting areas of FinTech, InsurTech, and CyberSecurity, enabling technologies such as Machine Learning/AI, Blockchain, (Behavioral) Biometrics and API’s.

-We get actively involved with each of them and it is a very hands-on approach supported by over one hundred mentors and industry experts involved in the program.
+We get actively involved with each of them, and it is a very hands-on approach supported by over one hundred mentors and industry experts involved in the program.
 Corporate-startup collaboration lies at the heart of Startupbootcamp.
-We actively partner with global and local large-scale organizations for our accelerator programs and facilitate collaboration between the world of startups and the corporates.
+We actively partner with global and local large-scale organisations for our accelerator programs and facilitate collaboration between the world of startups and the corporates.

 The FinTech scene in the Netherlands is growing at a rapid pace, which clearly showcases itself in the great support we’ve received from all the corporate partners of the program, but the ecosystem is much larger irrespective of any country borders.
 We are excited to be involved in a forward-thinking program, which is transforming the financial industry of the future.
 With the majority of the selected teams coming from outside of the Netherlands, we are also expanding our footprint internationally, which further boosts the FinTech community in the region.